 - Engaging in conversations about the path forward

 - Protecting companies from unforeseen circumstances with guidance materials

 In addition to the regulatory materials put out by the FMCSA, they have also put out distilled versions of their focus, which can also be applied to individual organizations to enhance confidence and performance.

-For example, the FMCSA has committed itself to the following values:
+For example, the Federal Motor Carrier Safety Administration has committed itself to the following values:

 In our blog “4 Ways the FMCSA is Making Highways Safer“, we covered the core principles that the FMCSA believes will create and sustain safer roads and optimal delivery of goods.